Using AKS and SOCKS to connect to a Private Azure DB

 Similar to what AWS has recommended, perhaps a bastion is the way forward?

 Azure has a fully-managed service called Azure Bastion that provides secure access to virtual machines that do not have public IPs.
 This looks interesting, but unfortunately it costs money and requires an additional virtual machine.

-Because this adds cost (and complexity), it does not seem like a very desirable option in its current state.
+Because this adds cost (and complexity), it does not seem like a desirable option in its current state.
 If it provided a more seamless connection to the database, it would be more appealing.

-SOCKS is a way to proxy connections by exchanging network packets between the client and the server.
+SOCKS is a protocol that enables a way to proxy connections by exchanging network packets between the client and the server.
 There are many implementations and many readily available container images that can run a SOCKS server.